Horned Frogs looking to become bowl eligible

 A three-year letterwinner, Glasgow played linebacker at Oklahoma State.
 He earned a bachelor's degree from OSU in business administration in 1995.

 Glasgow and his wife, Maida, were married in March 2010.
-The couple has three sons: Brance, Colt and Dayne.
+The couple has four sons: Brance, Colt, Dayne and Breck.
 Brance and Colt are twins.